lpmatos/dummy-port-scanner/README.md

 ## ➤ TL;DR

 - Socket is an abstraction of an IP connection endpoint - so if you think of it as an API structure, you are not very far off.
 - Internet layer i.e. IP Protocol.
 In practice you usually use explicitly sockets that bind to a certain transport layer parameters (datagram/UDP or stream/TCP)
 - Sockets send data, in network byte order - whether it is text or binary, depends on the upper layer protocol.
 - Theoretically, probably yes - but in practice all IP traffic is done using 'sockets'

 ## ➤ Author <a name = "author"></a>

-👤 **Lucca Pessoa**

-Hey!!
+👤 Hey!!
 If you like this project or if you find some bugs feel free to contact me in my channels:

 >
 > * Email: lpsm-dev@protonmail.com